OutrunBuild/Gitbook-Doc/fflaunch/impact-on-outrun-ecosystem.md

 ### Increasing Outstake's TVL

-Users participating in FFLaunch will stake their **Native Yield Tokens** in the Outstake protocol.
+Users participating in FFLaunch will stake their **Yield-bearing Tokens** in the Outstake protocol.
 These staked assets will form liquidity pools along with reserved tokens and will be locked for the same duration as the Outstake.

-* Users will receive corresponding [**YT**](../outstake/yield-tokenization/yt.md) after staking Native Yield Tokens.
+* Users will receive corresponding [**YT**](../outstake/yield-tokenization/yt.md) after staking Yield-bearing Tokens.
 * The total locked value (TVL) of Outstake will significantly increase due to the increase in staked assets.

 ### Boosting Demand for LSTs